ykim18mica/mica-gd220/lectures/w2-css-colors.md

   color: hsl(30, 100%, 50%); /* orange */
 }
 ```
 HSL stands for hue, saturation and lightness.
-It's basically color wheel.
+You can think of a color wheel.
 Hue goes from `0` to `360`, saturation and lightness go from `0%` to `100%`.
 Again, look at Photoshop color picker to get a better idea on how this works.

 ## HSLA
 ```css